#oc flo

 A smirk tugs at your lips.
 “Aye, aye, captain."

 For a moment, silence does fall, and his peripheral catches your chest rising and falling, something oddly quaint and peaceful about witnessing your breathing.
-You’re staring outside the window, looking at the view of the sea glimmering in the distance.
+You take to staring outside the window, looking at the view of the sea glimmering in the distance.
 He follows your line of sight, noting that there’s a buildup of crusted salt around the windows; Levi should really clean it off before summer ends.

 “Hey, so,” you interrupt after a while, “I was thinking of going to the market today.
 Get a few things.
 Maybe find a job.”

 Levi locks eyes with you.
-You’re holding onto your cup with two hands.
+“A job?”

 “Mm.
 Yeah.
 Something that makes sense for me...”